tiwanek/pysh/README.rst

     from pysh import pysh

-user code can created on configured PySh object:
+usercode can create a configured PySh object:

 .. code:: python